 Concerns related to time required for product delivery and ease of returns logistics weigh heavy on consumers’ mind.
 While logistics is the most essential aspect of eCommerce, it has now become the real differentiator owing to changing consumer aspirations, who want better quality products delivered to them in the least possible amount of time.

 Cross-border eCommerce players have technology to thank for alleviation of a majority of their woes.

 A few cutting-edge SaaS products offer services that take care of all pain points, including the ones mentioned here, and enable sellers to conduct their cross-border trade and serve customers seamlessly.

 Such multi-marketplace selling product offerings provide sellers quick integrations with marketplaces and 3PL players, local and cross-border warehousing, last-mile delivery and returns management, best-in- class SLAs, full visibility and data analytics, pricing management, and international payment methods too.

-With the help of these innovative solutions, online sellers of all sizes and scales in Southeast Asian can now sell across borders and fulfil orders seamlessly!
+With the help of these innovative solutions, online sellers of all sizes and scales in Korean can now sell across borders and fulfil orders seamlessly!